Title IX Sexual Misconduct Policy

 twhisler@saintpeters.edu

-Note that there is no time limit or statute of limitations on a Complainant’s decision to file a Formal Complaint.
-There is also no requirement that the Formal Complaint set forth a detailed statement of facts.
-However, Complainants are encouraged, to the greatest extent practical, provide the following information (if known):
+Note that there is no time limit or statute of limitations on a Complainant’s decision to file a Complaint, and individuals are able to file a Complaint even if they choose to leave the University as a result of the alleged discrimination or for other reasons.
+There is also no requirement that the Complaint set forth a detailed statement of facts.
+However, Complainants are encouraged, to the greatest extent practical, to provide the following information (if known):

 • The Complainant’s name and status as either a student or employee (including faculty and student-employees);